Orleans Dental Centre

 1. Dry Mouth

 Fever, congestion, and many cold medications can reduce saliva production.
-This creates the perfect environment for plaque and bacteria to thrive, increasing your risk of tooth decay and gum irritation.
+This creates an ideal environment for plaque and bacteria to thrive—raising the risk of decay and early gum disease.

 Stay hydrated and read our guide on hydrating for a healthier smile for helpful tips.